Explore your ancestry with a free trial!

 Witches in the Family?
 Resources for Researching the Families of the Salem Witch Trials

 Are you interested in the history of the Salem witch trials of 1692?
-Do you wonder if you have a genealogical connection to any of the people involved in it?
-It's a unique distinction since not everyone in New England was involved.
-If you have an ancestor whom you can somehow connect to Salem Village of Danvers, you may have a witch trials connection.
+Do you have a genealogical connection to any of the people involved?
+This is a unique distinction since not everyone in New England was involved.
+If you have an ancestor whom you can somehow connect to Salem Village of Danvers, you may have a connection to the witch trials.

 The town of Salem was not the exact location of the witch trials.
-Though the trials bear the name of the town, it was neighboring Salem village where the witch trials occurred.
+Though the trials bear the town’s name, they occurred in neighboring Salem village.
 Today, Salem Village is known as Danvers, and you will find several original buildings and sites associated with the trials there.

 Any ancestor who lived in Danvers or its earlier incarnation as Salem Village may have parents, grandparents, great-grandparents, or other more distant direct ancestors who lived there and were involved in the witch trials.
 Keep tracing the line back, and you may discover a name associated with the witch trials.